microsoft/teams-ai/getting-started/QUICKSTART.md

 ## Javascript

-This guide will show you have the set up the Echo bot using the JS library.
+This guide will show you have the set up the Echo Bot using the JS library.

 ### Prerequisite